-Buses from Luton to London cover the 28 miles (45 km) long route taking on average 1 h 35 min with our travel partners like National Express, Infobus or Megabus.
-There are direct bus services available.
-You can get the cheapest bus tickets for this journey for as low as $12 (€10), but the average price of bus tickets is $12 (€10).
-Travelers depart most frequently from Luton and arrive in London, Victoria Coach Station.
+Buses from Luton to London cover the 28 miles (45 km) long route taking on average 1 h 35 min with our travel partners like Infobus, Thameslink, National Express or Megabus.
+Normally, there are 51 buses operating per day, including direct services available.
+You can get the cheapest bus tickets for this route for as low as $10 (€10), but the average price of bus tickets is $10 (€10).

-Find the best buses between Luton and London with Omio's travel partners National Express from $12 (€10).
+Find the best buses to London from Luton with Omio's travel partners National Express and Thameslink from $10 (€10).
 We can find you the best deals, schedules and tickets when comparing and booking the best journey.

 National Express is the leading bus company for routes throughout the United Kingdom, operating over 550 buses a day and serving over 900 destinations across the country.
 National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveler in mind.
 All National Express buses are air-conditioned and provide free WiFi and onboard entertainment.
 Most buses are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
 You can select between three ticket types for the Luton - London bus: Restricted Fare, Standard Fare, and Fully Flexible Fare.
 Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.